EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 All technically true.
 I'd made sure it was removed from the site, hadn't I?
 Just... not by me.
 And not to where Lutheria probably assumed it would go.
 But she hadn't asked about specifics, and I couldn't lie even if I wanted to.

 She seemed satisfied with this explanation, though her smile suggested she found something amusing.
 Probably thought I was being thorough.
+Stupid narcisistic bitch.

 Well, let her think that.
 Those four heroes now carried weapons that could actually hurt a titaness, and they didn't even know it yet.
 My little gift to Phior and his friends—the only help I could give without breaking my pact.

 Maybe by the time Mytros burned, they'd have figured out what they were carrying.
 Maybe they'd even get a chance to use it.

-(Look at me, playing the long game.
-Lutheria taught me well.
-Perhaps too well.)